Jbruslind/ECE341_Blue-1-/Schematics/Schematic Files/README.md

 for voltages up to 1047Vrms in basic isolation and 517Vrms in reinforced isolation.
 The measurement values are read over the I2C bus, making communication easy and space efficient.

-*note: we actually had a very difficult time getting this part to work as the chip itself is very new (released around Nov '18) and no examples for implementation were found online.
+*note*: we actually had a very difficult time getting this part to work as the chip itself is very new (released around Nov '18) and no examples for implementation were found online.
 So we had to make our own I2C drivers for this, which proved difficult as we were inexperienced.